Categories

 All community members are welcome to attend the virtual workshop.

-For in-person workshop it’s “first come, first served”, there is limited seating available.
+For in-person workshops it’s “first come, first served”, there is limited seating available.
 Wearing proper facemasks is still encouraged but not required.

 Accommodations (ASL, presentation shared in large print, etc.) Please request any accommodations at least two weeks in advance.